thjm/RotorControl/README.md

 ## Directories

-- Bootloader : contains the boot loeader for the antenna sensor uC
+- Bootloader : contains the boot loader for the antenna sensor uC (not yet used?)

 - Docu : various documentation files